-The modest 1.5% dividend yield is unlikely to be propping up the share price.
-On the other hand, Microchip Technology's revenue is growing nicely, at a compound rate of 21% over the last five years.
-In that case, the company may be sacrificing current earnings per share to drive growth.
+We doubt the modest 1.3% dividend yield is attracting many buyers to the stock.
+On the other hand, Microchip Technology's revenue is growing nicely, at a compound rate of 23% over the last five years.
+It's quite possible that management are prioritizing revenue growth over EPS growth at the moment.

 What About Dividends?

-When looking at investment returns, it is important to consider the difference between total shareholder return (TSR) and share price return.
+As well as measuring the share price return, investors should also consider the total shareholder return (TSR).
 The TSR incorporates the value of any spin-offs or discounted capital raisings, along with any dividends, based on the assumption that the dividends are reinvested.
 It's fair to say that the TSR gives a more complete picture for stocks that pay a dividend.
-In the case of Microchip Technology, it has a TSR of 130% for the last 5 years.
-That exceeds its share price return that we previously mentioned.
-The dividends paid by the company have thusly boosted the total shareholder return.
+We note that for Microchip Technology the TSR over the last 5 years was 171%, which is better than the share price return mentioned above.
+And there's no prize for guessing that the dividend payments largely explain the divergence!

 A Different Perspective